JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/faqs-endpoint.md

 # Endpoint Agent FAQs

-### Endpoint compliance data isn't appearing as expected.
+### Endpoint compliance data is not appearing as expected.
 How can I troubleshoot this?

 For the Stethoscope-powered compliance data to report successfully: